 Most online shopping websites are following the trend to not include a return shipping label in the box, but use a portal that manages the returns instead.

 This seems to be a great choice for retailers as a centralized portal ensures a convenient, consistent user experience for buyers.
 This gives more control to buyers over the return process along with a variety of return options such as FedEx, UPS, USPS, etc.

-With a centralized online return system, it’s possible to eliminate the possibility of drop ship suppliers packing the wrong products when delivering or returning a product with a particular SKU.
+With a centralized online return system, you can eliminate the chance of drop ship suppliers packing the incorrect products when returning or delivering a product with a specific SKU.